 Blocking Dangerous Commands and Actions

-This proactive approach prevents security incidents rather than detecting them after the fact.
+This proactive approach helps prevent security incidents rather than detecting them only after the fact.

 Integration Ecosystem: Connecting AI to Your Enterprise Data and Tools